Knowing-Nature/kn-website/content/resource/the-great-kapok-tree/index.md

 ## Tried any activities?

-If you've used this book with your class we'd love to hear about it!
+If you've used this book with your class [we'd love to hear about it](/contact)!
 Photos, stories, comments, or suggestions.
 We love them all!

-## Related resources from Knowing Nature